zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 `USER deploy` - Set user `deploy` as the current user

-`WORKDIR /mygem` - sets a working directory, any other command afer this will run in the directory.
+`WORKDIR /mygem` - sets a working directory, any other command after this will run in the directory.

 `RUN gem install bundler` - install bundler